 The bottom ("false") path starts with another email tile, which sends a reminder with a second chance to get the download, after which the contact might continue down the same type of nurturing path if they respond, or get dropped for now if they don't.

 Set up a customer journey

 To view and create your customer journeys, go to Marketing > Marketing Execution > Customer Journeys.
-This brings you to a standard list view, where you can search, sort, and filter the list to find an existing journey—or create a new one by using the commands in the command bar.
+This brings you to a standard list view, where you can search, sort, and filter the list to find an existing journey.

 You can also choose to start from scratch instead of using a template.
 The pipelines provided by a template represent the form and logic of your campaign, but you'll still need to configure the various tiles by—for example—assigning the specific marketing email message that should be sent by each email tile.

 When creating or editing a customer journey, you'll be working on the customer-journey form page.
 At the top of this page, you'll see the canvas, where you'll build up your campaign pipeline by adding, arranging, and configuring the tiles that represent each step in the journey.
 General settings and fields for metadata are available further down on the page, below the canvas.